pletfix/docs/en/models.md

     $count = App\Flight::count();
     $max   = App\Flight::where('active', 1)->max('price');

-See [Query Builder](builder) to learn all the possibilities that the QueryBuilder offers.
+See [Query Builder](builder) to learn all the possibilities that the Query Builder offers.

 <a name="retrieving-relationships"></a>
 ### Retrieving Relationships